 The Company's Board of Directors adopted the 2020 Equity Incentive Plan (the 2020 Plan) on July 16, 2020 and the stockholders of the Company approved the 2020 Plan on September 29, 2020.
 The 2020 Plan replaces the 2014 Plan.
-Option outstanding under the Prior Plans will remain outstanding, unchanged and subject to the terms of the 2014 Plan and the respective award agreements, and no further awards will be made under the 2014 Plan.
-However, if any award previously granted under the Prior Plans, expires, terminates, is canceled or is forfeited for any reason after the approval of the 2020 Plan, the shares subject to that award will be added to the 2020 Plan share pool so that they can be utilized for new grants under the 2020 Plan.
+Option outstanding under the Prior Plans will remain outstanding, unchanged, and subject to the terms of the 2014 Plan and the respective award agreements, and no further awards will be made under the 2014 Plan.
+However, if any award previously granted under the Prior Plans, expires, terminates, is canceled, or is forfeited for any reason after the approval of the 2020 Plan, the shares subject to that award will be added to the 2020 Plan share pool so that they can be utilized for new grants under the 2020 Plan.

-The 2020 Plan provides for the grant of incentive stock options ("ISOs"), nonstatutory stock options ("NSO"), stock appreciation rights, restricted stock awards, restricted stock unit awards, and cash or other stock based awards.
+The 2020 Plan provides for the grant of incentive stock options ("ISOs"), nonstatutory stock options ("NSOs"), stock appreciation rights, restricted stock awards, restricted stock unit awards, and cash or other stock-based awards.
 ISOs may be granted only to the Company's employees, including the Company's officers, and the employees of the Company's affiliates.
 All other awards may be granted to the Company's employees, including the Company's officers, the Company's non-employee directors and consultants, and the employees and consultants of the Company's affiliates.

+As of June 30, 2021, 970,349 shares of common stock were available for grant under the 2020 Plan.
 The maximum number of shares that may be issued in respect of any awards under the 2020 Plan is the sum of: (i) 1,700,000 shares plus (ii) an annual increase on January 1, 2021 and each anniversary of such date thereafter through January 1, 2030, equal to the lesser of (A) 4% of the shares issued and outstanding on the last day of the immediately preceding fiscal year, and (B) such smaller number of shares as determined by the Board (collectively, the "Plan Limit").
+As permitted by the plan, the Company added 614,709 shares available for grant to the 2020 Plan on January 1, 2021 increasing the maximum number of shares of the Company's common stock that may be issued under the 2020 plan to 2,314,709 shares.
 The maximum aggregate number of shares that may be issued under the 2020 Plan in respect of incentive stock options is 8,000,000 over the ten-year term of the 2020 Plan.
-As of September 30, 2020, 947,800 shares of common stock were available for grant under the 2020 Plan.
+On May 28, 2021, options to purchase 38,090 shares issued under the 2014 Plan were cancelled and became available under the 2020 Plan.